Jagomac/ChainTheory-AI/README.md

 - Differentiate instruction
 - Detect student misconceptions
 - Generate worksheets, rubrics, and feedback
+- This AI also  was designed for students to help them understand the common errors in math

 The system prioritizes explainability, alignment to Regents/NGSS standards, and teacher-in-the-loop control.